ZERO TRUST PLATFORM

 What is zero trust?
 It is an information security concept that basically says to not trust any user or device until after they undergo verification first.
 Once verified, they can now have access to the network’s resources.
 A zero trust platform adds a strong layer of network security.

 Migrating to a zero trust network is necessary because it strengthens the security of your network.
 A zero trust security framework protects you from threats from all sides.
 Traditional network security only protects you from the outside.

 Internal threats have become rampant lately.
 Remember the story of the city of Troy,where their enemies hid inside a wooden horse?
 That’s what an internal threat looks like.
 A zero trust platform helps an organization achieve its security needs.

-A zero trust architecture’s primary focus is on authentication or verification.
-There are many ways to verify one’s identity on the network.
-The traditional way is by using usernames and passwords.
-A zero trust platform does not rely on this single form of authentication, however.
+A zero trust architecture’s primary center is on authentication or confirmation.
+There are numerous ways to confirm one’s character on the arrange.
+The conventional way is by utilizing usernames and passwords.
+A zero trust platform does not depend on this single form of confirmation, in any case.